-FIDE, AICF & Tech Mahindra Strengthen Partnership to Provide Next-Gen Digital Fan Experience by Leveraging Fan Nxt.Now
+FIDE, AICF & Tech Mahindra strengthen partnership to provide next-gen digital fan experience by leveraging Fan Nxt.Now

 This will be the 44th edition of the FIDE chess Olympiad which will be hosted in Chennai from 28th July to 9th August with the Government of Tamil Nadu as host and principal sponsor.
-In the Olympiad, Viswanathan Anand, five-time world chess champion and Indian chess legend, will work with Tech Mahindra and advise on next-generation chess tech and fan engagement.
+In the Olympiad, Viswanathan Anand, five-time world chess champion and Indian chess legend, will work with Tech Mahindra and share his advice on next-generation chess tech and fan engagement.

 Arkady Dvorkovich, FIDE President, said, “Throughout history, chess has always been a spearhead when it comes to technology.
-That has been the case with the invention of the printing press, the telegraph, the internet, and artificial intelligence: chess has always been a testing ground for human inventiveness.
+That has been the case with the invention of the printing press, the telegraph, the internet and artificial intelligence; chess has always been a testing ground for human inventiveness.
 This agreement between FIDE and Tech Mahindra continues this tradition and will allow the fans to enjoy chess through an interactive platform, while giving us innovative ways of promoting the game.
-We are very excited to be partnering with such an innovative company, with all the possibilities that this collaboration opens for us.”
+We are very excited to be partnering with such an innovative company, considering all the possibilities that this collaboration opens for us.”

 Tech Mahindra will be the first corporate to come on board for the FIDE chess Olympiad.
-Further, the organization will also solidify its commitment towards diversity & inclusion, and associate with the FIDE Woman’s World Cup and FIDE Woman’s Grand Prix.
+Further, the organisation will also solidify its commitment towards diversity and inclusion and associate with the FIDE Woman’s World Cup and FIDE Woman’s Grand Prix.

 Bharat Singh Chouhan, Secretary General, All India Chess Federation, said, “We are delighted to welcome Tech Mahindra on board as a digital partner for the historic occasion for chess in India.
 We are looking forward to working with the team in making the FIDE chess Olympiad a grand success.”